-- 1.• We listen to our students and put them first - 2.• We ensure that Safeguarding is central to all that we do - 3.• We ensure that Safeguarding is a standing item on all meeting agendas. - 4.
-We recruit safely - 5.• We train every adult working or volunteering in our College.s/High School - 6.
-We support the needs of individual students and recognise that some students are potentially more vulnerable than others.
+- We listen to our students and put them first - We ensure that Safeguarding is central to all that we do - We ensure that Safeguarding is a standing item on all meeting agendas. - We recruit safely - We train every adult working or volunteering in our College - We support the needs of individual students and recognise that some students are potentially more vulnerable than others.